near/docs/docs/validator/staking.md

 The 0/0/40 shows the total validators: connected peers / up to date peers / my peers.
 This number may change over time.

-To learn more about how validators are chosen, take a look at the [Validator FAQ](../validator/validator-faq.md).
+To learn more about how validators are chosen, take a look at the [Staking FAQ](../validator/staking-faq.md).

 ## See current list of Validators and stake amounts